apache/camel-website/content/blog/2022/03/camel-release-stats/index.md

 # The release stats

-The release stats gives in insight in how stabile a project is.
+The release stats gives in insight in how stable a project is.
 Questions to answer:

 * How many releases are there?
 * What are the biggest releases?